CAPlayground/CAPlayground/.github/CONTRIBUTING.md

 ## License

-By contributing, you agree your contributions are licensed under the repository’s MIT License.
+By contributing, you agree your contributions are licensed under the repository’s Creative Commons License.